-- issued 6,133,556 units to Simon Property upon limited partners conversion of units for common stock of Simon Property; - issued 7,661,355 units to other partners upon the conversion of preferred units; - issued 753,824 restricted units to Simon Property, net of forfeitures, with respect to the issuance of a like number of restricted shares of common stock of Simon Property issued under The Simon Property Group 1998 Stock Incentive Plan, or the 1998 plan;

-- issued 694,981 units to Simon Property in exchange for cash contributed by Simon Property resulting from exercise of stock options under the 1998 plan; - issued 147,241 units for the purchase of Maine Premium Outlets; - issued 67,309 units to the Mills Limited Partners; - purchased and retired 23,000 units; - purchased 572,000 units for \$49.3 million; - redeemed 484,586 limited partner units for cash upon conversion of limited partner units; - redeemed all outstanding Series D. Series F, and Series G preferred units for units or cash; - redeemed 5,000 Series I preferred units; - issued 11,876,076 units and 2,637,341 limited partner units as part of quarterly distributions; - issued 40,250,000 units to Simon Property in exchange for the cash proceeds of public offerings of an equal number of shares of common stock; - issued and repurchased 6,000,000 Series L preferred units in 2007; - borrowed a maximum amount of \$2.6 billion under the Credit Facility; the outstanding amount of borrowings under this facility as of December 31, 2009 was \$446.1 million, all related to the U.S. dollar equivalent of Euro and Yen-denominated borrowings; - entered into our new \$3.565 billion credit facility on December 8, 2009; - not made loans to other entities or persons, including our officers and directors, other than to certain joint venture properties; - not invested in the securities of other issuers for the purpose of exercising control, other than certain wholly-owned subsidiaries and to acquire interests in real estate; - not underwritten securities of other issuers; and - not engaged in the purchase and sale or turnover of investments for the purpose of trading.
+- issued 6,133,556 shares of common stock upon the exchange of units of limited partnership interest of the Operating Partnership, or units; - issued 753,824 restricted shares of common stock, net of forfeitures, under The Simon Property Group 1998 Stock Incentive Plan, or the 1998 Plan; - issued 694,981 shares of common stock upon exercise of stock options under the 1998 Plan; - purchased 595,000 shares of common stock; - issued 5,203,763 shares of common stock upon the conversion of 6,502,979 shares of Series I 6% Convertible Perpetual Preferred Stock, or Series I preferred stock; - issued 11,876,076 shares of common stock as part of the quarterly dividends to common stockholders; - issued 23,000,000 shares of common stock in a public offering at a public offering price of \$50.00 per share; - issued 17,250,000 shares of common stock in a public offering at a public offering price of \$31.50 per share; - redeemed all of the outstanding 3,000,000 shares of Series G preferred stock; - issued 812,381 shares of Series I preferred stock upon the exchange of Series I 6% Convertible Perpetual Preferred Units; - issued 4,000 shares of common stock upon conversion and retirement of all 4,000 shares of Class C common stock: - borrowed a maximum amount of \$2.6 billion under the prior Credit Facility; the outstanding amount of borrowings under this facility as of December 31, 2009 was \$446.1 million, all related to the U.S. dollar equivalent of Euro and Yen-denominated borrowings; - entered into our new \$3.565 billion credit facility on December 8, 2009; - provided annual reports containing financial statements certified by our independent registered public accounting firm and quarterly reports containing unaudited financial statements to our security holders; - not made loans to other entities or persons, including our officers and directors, other than to certain joint venture properties; - not invested in the securities of other issuers for the purpose of exercising control, other than the Operating Partnership, certain wholly-owned subsidiaries and to acquire interests in real estate; - · not underwritten securities of other issuers; and - not engaged in the purchase and sale or turnover of investments for the purpose of trading.